SmogDr/edar_coursebook/docs/04-dataviz.md

 ```

 Alternatively, if you are planning on using other `tidyverse` R packages in the
-same R session, you can simply install (if needed) and load the `tidyverse` "R
+same R session, you can simply install and load the `tidyverse` "R
 package suite of R packages" with `library(tidyverse)`.

 ## Steps to create a `ggplot2` object